axkr/symja_android_library/symja_android_library/doc/functions/FindMaximum.md

 Implements the Powell optimizer.

-This is the default method, if no `method_name` is given.
+This is the default method, if no `methodName` is given.

 #### ConjugateGradient